 Today I recognize that nothing he could do at this point would be enough and that closes the option of going back to the marriage.
 While that is sad, it also frees me to look ahead to my future without complicated "what ifs."

 *Excerpted from Donna Ferber's book, From Ex-Wife to Exceptional Life © Copyright 2005, Donna Ferber.
 All rights reserved.
-To read more about the author and her work, check out the featured articles by Donna Ferber.

 If you think that there is still a chance to get back together and make your marriage work, you need to check out the Save Your Marriage system.
 This is a guide to help you start rebuilding your relationship, with exercises to help your recapture the love and get your marriage back on track.